sr1ch1/apollo-fetcher-stub/README.md

 ## Usage
-As this library is intended to be used as a fetcher replacement the documentation will focus on the described pattern above.It is not are requirement to rely on the RESTDataSource class.
+As this library is intended to be used as a fetcher replacement the documentation will focus on the described pattern above.
+It is not are requirement to rely on the RESTDataSource class.
 The fetcher stub can be used in any context where Apollo's fetcher interface is used.